 Customer reviews can directly strengthen word-of-mouth (WOM) impact for businesses and brands.
 Here’s what you need to need about how to leverage them for maximum exposure in your next campaign.

 Word-of-mouth is one of the oldest, yet most effective marketing strategies out there.
 As such, businesses put tremendous effort into attracting and pleasing customers in order to spur positive feedback and sharing among other peers.
 This type of marketing is contagious, often spreading virally, and is consistently growing in significance in this highly competitive digital landscape.
-According to Entrepreneur, “Word-of-mouth is… still instrumental to getting your message out there in today’s technological, fast-paced world.”
+According to Entrepreneur, “Word-of-mouth is… still instrumental in getting your message out there in today’s technological, fast-paced world.”